airbytehq/airbyte/docs/integrations/sources/pexels-api.md

 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+new source**.
 3. On the Set up the source page, enter the name for the Pexels-API connector and select **Pexels-API** from the Source type dropdown.
 4. Enter your `api_key`.
-5. Enter the params configuration if needed (Optional).
-Supported params are: query, orientation, size, color, locale, page, per_page
+5. Enter the params configuration if needed.
+Supported params are: query, orientation, size, color, locale, collection_id \ video_id, photo_id
 6. Click **Set up source**.

 ### For Airbyte OSS: